avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 </details>
 $endif

-$py(id="dspg"; task="Fabless DSP CPU  Design Center: Inventor and S/W architect of a DSL used to implement the software tool chain for the PINE CPU")
+$py(id="dspg"; task="Fabless DSP CPU  Design Center: Inventor and S/W architect of a DSL to implement the software tool chain for the PINE CPU")
 ### 1992-95: CEO _Pitkha_ (defunct) Jerusalem IL, contractor to [DSP Group](https://www.dspg.com/) Ramat Gan IL {#$(id)}

 $if(is_pdf)